astreum/lib/README.md

 # Define a named function int.add (stack body) and call it with bytes 1 and 2

 import uuid
-from astreum._node import Node, Env, Expr
+from astreum import Node, Env, Expr

 # 1) Spin‑up a stand‑alone VM
 node = Node()